Nikolas-Charalambidis/conference-talks/README.md

 I don't include my rating to avoid pre-justice and bias because I am convinced that each session was worth attending and that our tastes, interests, and experience differ.
 (Also, until now, I haven't bumped into a session during which I had the urge to leave.)

 I have to state that I am not an owner or author of the freely publicized videos and the content of all the online and on-site attended sessions.
 I always credit the presenter.
-I cross-checked that posting my *personal* notes online is aligned with the relevant code of conduct of the conference or tech talk event, supposing there is any.
+I double-checked that posting my *personal* notes online is aligned with the relevant code of conduct of the conference or tech talk event, supposing there is any.